How to Edit Word Docs on a Chromebook

-1. Click on an email attachment of a Microsoft Word doc, to get started.
-Then click on the downloaded file that appears at the bottom of the browser window.
+1. Click on the download button for an email attachment of a Microsoft Word doc, to get started.

 MORE: Best Chromebooks 2014

-2. Edit all you want in the QuickOffice window that appears.
+3. Edit all you want in the QuickOffice window that appears.
 This file will be saved in your Chromebook's local files drive.
 You can email the file out as an attachment from this.
 But, perhaps you'd like to save the file in the cloud.
 Click the three dots on the upper right corner of the window.

-6. Click File > Download As and select Microsoft Word when you're done editing.
+8. Click File, select Download As and select Microsoft Word when you're done editing.
 This will save the edited document in its original format.
 You can then share that attachment via email.
 But, perhaps you don't want to mess with converting a document and re-converting it.

-1. Navigate to chrome.google.com/webstore and search for SkyDrive.
-That is Microsoft's cloud storage service, similar to Google Docs.
-It does require you have a Microsoft Live email account to use, however.
+1. Navigate to this page, where you Click Add to Chrome to add OneDrive, Microsoft's cloud storage service, which is similar to Google Docs.
+It does require you have a Microsoft Account to use, however.

 2. Sign in or sign up for an account.

 5. Open your downloaded Doc file from the files app.